 WTF Are Abliterated Models?
 Uncensored LLMs Explained

 This isn’t about jailbreaks or prompt injection.
-Abliteration is a surgical modification to the model itself.
+Abliteration is a permanent modification to the model itself.
 And understanding how it works reveals something fundamental about how AI alignment actually functions under the hood.

 The Name: A Portmanteau of Destruction

-“Abliterated” combines ablation (surgical removal) with lobotomized.
+“Abliterated” combines ablate (to surgically remove) with obliterate.
 The term was coined by FailSpy, who also created the abliterator library that automates the process.

 It’s a deliberately provocative name, signaling exactly what these models are: LLMs that have had their “safety training” surgically removed, leaving the raw capability intact.